 However, the researchers are in contact with experimenters who suggest that the creation of such large structures is possible in principle.

-If the electronics and equipment on board could allow active maneuvering, "it would be possible to transport small masses (1 to 100 grams) between Earth and Mars in a few weeks," says Heller.
+If onboard electronics and equipment could allow active maneuvers, “it would be possible to transport small masses (1 to 100 grams) between Earth and Mars in a few weeks,” Heller says.
 The inhabitants of the colonie they might get that nice phone cover ordered on Amazon Mars

-Researchers are currently conducting experiments to test how well aerographite absorbs and reflects light.
+Researchers currently conduct experiments to test how well airgraphite absorbs and reflects light.
 They detailed their findings online last month in Astronomy & Astrophysics magazine.